 3. Nutritional Deficiencies

-Lack of vitamin C (scurvy) weakens collagen in vessel walls causing fragility; vitamin K deficiency impairs clotting factor synthesis; low protein intake affects tissue repair.
+Lack of vitamin C can weaken collagen in vessel walls and increase fragility.
+Vitamin K deficiency can interfere with normal clotting, and low overall protein intake may slow tissue repair.

 4. Underlying Medical Conditions